ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

     - can use `application.yml` or `application.properties` files
         - don't use both, if u do `appliaction.properties` are loaded after, overriding yml
     - `application.yml` can hold many profiles, each seperated with `---`
+- spring annotations are generally interpretted at runtime
+    - e.g. `@Autowired` used to inject bean into another bean but if the bean is not found a runtime exception is thrown
 ### JUNIT
 - version 4 (release 2006)
     - tagging: uses `Categories` and other annotations